hashicorp/design-system/website/docs/patterns/filter-patterns/partials/guidelines/guidelines.md

 ![Empty state in applied filters](/assets/patterns/filter-patterns/applied-filters-empty-state.png =450x*)

+### Avoiding empty state

+### Reverting filters

+If the filters applied to a data set _do_ result in an empty state or no results being returned, provide the user with an escape route to revert or all filters at once or individually.

+This can be done by highlighting a "Clear all" function in the [Application State](/components/application-state) to bulk clear applied filters, or individually by using a dismissible [Tag](/components/tag).

 ## Overflow

 Depending on the complexity of the data set, it may be necessary to account for the overflow of elements within the filters.